tantalor/megaera/README.md

 Megaera also automatically exposes `handler` (the request handler) and `is_dev` (a boolean) parameters to the templates.

+## Megeara Configuration

+By default, Megaera will guess where your templates are located and what they are named based on the filename of your handler modules.
+For instance, the `handlers.default` module's template should be `templates/default.html`.
+If you want to change the handlers or templates directories, just set the `MegaeraRequestHandler.HANDLERS_BASE` and `MegaeraRequestHandler.TEMPLATES_BASE` to your desired values in your `main.py`.

 ## Local Configuration

 Megaera will look for an optional local configuration in `local.yaml`.